Use our pregnancy test calculator to calculate your pregnancy…

 The average pregnancy lasts a total of 40 weeks or 38 weeks from when conception takes place.
 It is simple therefore to estimate when you are due by calculating exactly 40 weeks from the first day of your last menstrual period (LMP).
 These 40 weeks include the two weeks before conception takes place in women who have regular menstrual cycle.

 Another way to calculate your due date is by the Naegele’s Rule.
 Using the 280 days gestation period for babies, count back 3 months from the first day of your last menstrual period.
 Count back seven more days from this date.
 The due date is estimated to be that date in the next year .
-Use the available calculators to help you determine your progress in pregnancy.
+Use the available pregnancy calculator to help you determine your progress in pregnancy.
 They are tools to help make the experience memorable.